exogen/graphbrainz/docs/types.md

 [Aliases](https://musicbrainz.org/doc/Aliases) are variant names that are mostly used as search help: if a search matches an entity’s alias, the entity will be given as a result – even if the actual name wouldn’t be.
-They are available for artists, labels, and works.

 <table><thead>
   <th align="left">Field&nbsp;/&nbsp;Argument</th>